insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

 - ``object_id`` - unique object identifier within one frame or unique object track number;
 - ``bbox`` - bbox coordinates and angle of the object.
 - ``confidence`` - object confidence
 - ``attributes`` - list of object attributes.
 The list of attributes can be empty.
-Each attribute must correspond to the AVRO schema (:ref:`reference/avro:Attribute Schema`)
+Each attribute must correspond to the specified format;
 - ``parent_model_name`` - name of the model that created the parent object.
 If you're converting some data you can specify any name you want;
 - ``parent_label`` - parent object label;
 - ``parent_object_id`` - unique object identifier within one frame or unique object track number.